WHO WE ARE

 Founder and Director

-Her extensive experience collaborating with female survivors, sex workers, and horses globally has informed her artistic research on the intersection of domestic violence, animal abuse, mental health, and interspecies connections.
+Born in Germany, Ulla Deventer is a multimedia artist, researcher, and holds a PhD in Sculpture from Kwame Nkrumah University of Science and Technology (KNUST) in Kumasi, Ghana.
+Her extensive work with female survivors, sex workers, and horses worldwide has deeply shaped her artistic research at the intersection of domestic violence, animal abuse, mental health, and interspecies relationships.

 EDWARD OSEI YEBOAH